nkoster/todo-vuex-local/README.md

 I've replaced the JSON fake API for local storage instead, and sync that to a remote storage.

-My goal is to keep stuff as simple as posible.
+My goal is to keep stuff as simple as posible, perhaps even too simle, be carefull.

 These are my steps to get the thing running: